 BECOME A PUBLISHER

 In the world of Self-Publishing, you are the publisher.
 Therefore, you need to open a business.
 And that, in itself, could be a whole other article.
-Suffice it to say, you will need a checking account, a business checking account for Amazon to deposit your royalties.
+Suffice it to say, you will need a business checking account for the publishing platforms to deposit your royalties.
 You will also need to be a publisher to buy your own ISBNs.
 And it is also useful when filing your taxes.
 Starting up a business is not that hard and it’s not that expensive either.
 In my state, I can start a business for just $99.00.
 There are a lot of sites out there that will tell you they can provide all these services for you, create your business, set up your accounts with Bowker, etc… and they will do this for a fee, of course.
 My advice, do it yourself and save your money.
 Just go to your local state’s website and read up on what you need to do.

 Speaking of taxes, if you are setting up your own business as an LLC, it will start out as a C Corporation.
 Since all you are doing is selling your own material, you should set yourself up as an S Corporation.
 Why would I do this, you make ask?
 S corporations are corporations that elect to pass corporate income, losses, deductions, and credits through to their shareholders for federal tax purposes.
 Shareholders of S corporations report the flow-through of income and losses on their personal tax returns and are assessed tax at their individual income tax rates.
 This allows S corporations to avoid double taxation on the corporate income.
 That requires getting the Federal Form and filling it out and mailing it in, after your corporation has been formed.
 Again, go to irs.gov, don’t go anywhere else to do this.